kulvirs/concurrency-problems/producer-consumer-finite-buffer/README.md

 ### Performance
 Performance-wise it is very clear that Solution 2 is better.
 Each item in Solution 2 spends significantly less time waiting between production and consumption and the overall time to produce and consume all the items is also significantly faster than Solution 1.
 There are a number of reasons why Solution 2 performs better.
 Firstly, Solution 1 is implemented in Python, which, while it is known for being more readable, is interpreted at run time instead of compiled to native code at compile time.
 It also is a higher level language than Go, so many details are abstracted away from the user, such as memory management, pointers, etc, and managing all this takes more time.
-Finally, the synchronized Queue used in Solution 1 is not a primitive type like channels are in Go.
+Finally, the synchronized queue used in Solution 1 is not a primitive type like channels are in Go.
 If we look at the [source code](https://github.com/python/cpython/blob/3.7/Lib/queue.py) for the synchronized queue, we can see that behind the scenes it uses mutexes and conditions, so while the code may look short to us when we use it, there is a lot more overhead to handle synchronization in Solution 1 than there is in Solution 2.